A Game That’s All About Dragons

 As I mentioned, the number of available dragons is currently around 500, but new species join the game every week through special events available in the game.
 Either way, let’s return to our only and favorite pet for now.
 You don’t have the option of naming your newly-hatched dragon, but the game will name it for you.
 I had the privilege of getting a Dragon named Koko, which I put in the habitat made especially for him.

 The next step is to keep your dragon fed as this is what will help him develop through levels and into an adult monster.
 That is where you encounter the first problem as you are the one that needs to secure enough food for your dragons.
 Building food farms is the way to go here, so prepare yourself for a game of Farmville meets monsters.
-Make sure you check our Dragon City Guide in order to learn more about how all this dragon breeding thing works.

 Why Would I Want to Breed Dragons?